AckerlyXu/heima/articles/active-directory/active-directory-accessmanagement-group-saasapps.md

-<properties
+---
-	pageTitle="Using a group to manage access to SaaS Applications| Azure" description="How to use groups in Azure Active Directory Premium or Basic to assign access to SaaS applications that are integrated with Azure Active Directory." services="active-directory"
+title: Using a group to manage access to SaaS Applications| Azure
+description: How to use groups in Azure Active Directory Premium or Basic to assign access to SaaS applications that are integrated with Azure Active Directory.
-	documentationCenter=""
-	authors="curtand"
-	manager="femila"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="08/10/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: curtand
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.date: 08/10/2016
+wacn.date: ''
+---

 # Using a group to manage access to SaaS applications